idobry/prompt-manager-extension-privacy/privacy-policy.md

 We may update this Privacy Policy from time to time.
 We will notify users of any changes by updating the "Last updated" date of this policy.

 ## Contact
-If you have questions or concerns about this privacy policy, please create an issue in our GitHub repository at [Your Repository URL].
+If you have questions or concerns about this privacy policy, please create an issue in our GitHub repository at https://github.com/idobry/prompt-manager-extension-privacy.

 ## Compliance
 This extension complies with: